Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 a+b-c=10

-Suppose a possible attacker gained the key (b), and encrypted byte (10).
+Suppose a possible attacker gained the value of the communicated key (b-c), and encrypted byte (10).
 If he does not know the pseudo random number (c), still anything is possible for the plaintext.

 This means if he/she know 10 and the value of b-c, he/she has no way to know a.